 Ginger has no standout powers like these – yet.
 Few topical studies have been conducted at all, other than some showing mild wound cleansing properties.
 With ginger’s abundant unique compounds like gingerols, zingerones, shogaols and paradols, the opportunity for a completely unexpected power is huge.
 The greater the rare compounds, the greater the chance of a rare power.
 With shogaols enhancing your brain and gingerols enhancing your glucose stores, time will tell what they do to your skin.

 Ginger is the spice equivalent of oregano: a strong acne-clearing food which can be bought in bulk and added constantly to any meal you desire.

 Ginger is less nutritious than turmeric, the most powerful spice for acne, but has the huge advantage of versatility.
 Turmeric is limited to curries.
 With ginger, there’s opportunities in yogurt, milk, tea, coffee, and many homemade recipes using acne-friendly alternative ingredients like honey and banana flour.

 Oregano is the master of savoury foods like meat, while ginger is the ruler of the sweetness realm.
 Never forget simple, inexpensive tricks like these.

-An excellent bulk brand is this Frontier Co-op Organic Ginger Root Powder.
+An excellent bulk brand is this Terrasoul Superfoods Organic Ginger Powder.

 If a university student whose diet consisted of pizza and ready meals and whose antioxidant intake consisted solely of potatoes (which are weak for antioxidants) swirled ginger into his milk daily, he could see huge improvements in his skin, just from a simple trick like that.
 The less antioxidants you eat, the more you stand to benefit.